-Digital Marketing Executive Lucy sits down with our Head of Growth, Ruth, to find out more about her journey from Philosophy Graduate to coding ambassador.
+We caught up with Northcoders' head of growth, Ruth, to find out more about her journey from philosophy graduate to coding ambassador.

 "It's no exaggeration at all to say that Northcoders changes lives, and to be a part of that is a privilege and a joy."